Editorial Policy

 Prohibited Practices & Ethical Boundaries

-- Plagiarism: All content must be original, without exception.
-We do not copy content from other review sites, casino marketing materials, or any other sources.
-We properly credit sources when referencing external information.
+- All the content published at CasinoAlpha must be original.
+We don’t copy content from other casino assessment sites, casino marketing materials, or any other sources.
+Proper attribution is required when creating references to external sources.

 NZ Reader Complaints and Feedback